jbassuquo4/Journal-App/README.md

 ## Deployment

 <img src="https://github.com/jbassuquo4/Journal-App/blob/master/icons/love.png" align="right" height="125" width="125" >
-Please enable installation from "unknow source" in your settings to install the apk file. <br>
-Please change the minimum SDK version in the gradle file to support the lower android versions. <br>
+If it's not too much trouble empower installation from "unknow source" in your settings to introduce the apk file. <br> It would be ideal if you change the minimum SDK version in the gradle file to support the lower android variants. <br>
 <br>

 ## Built With

 Android Studio <br>
 Gradle <br>
-Android SDK 5.0 and above <br>
+Android SDK 5.0 or more <br>
 <br>

 ## API Reference

-The project does not support any API or cloud support.
-But will be supported in the future version
+The project does not bolster any API or cloud support.
+Be that as it may, will be upheld later on rendition

 ## Screenshot